 Did you know California has over 23,558 religious congregations?
 It’s the second state with the most churches.
 This shows how important churches are in communities.
 But, it also makes us wonder: do churches need a business license?
+Churches must determine if a business license is required based on local laws, as requirements can vary by location.
+In fact, most states require some form of registration or compliance for churches, especially regarding charitable solicitation and fundraising activities.

 Churches are different from regular businesses.
 Yet, they have to follow laws and handle money wisely.
 This is especially true when they make money from things other than worship.